Berardius: Reproduction

 Mating in Baird's beaked whales happens in the months of October and November and calving occurs in March and April after a 17-month gestational period.
 Scarring among males indicate competition for leadership position that must entail more breeding opportunities and gives evidence that the species' behaviors portray sexual selection.
 The sex ratio seems to be skewed in favor of males from observational data; with some observations indicating as high is 3:1.
 Males are recorded to live longer.
 Males live 39 years longer than females with the adult sex ratio strongly biases toward males and the female's exhibit high annual ovulation.
 It is possible that these results are seasonal abundances of different sexes in the region studied.
 They exhibit a slight reverse sexual dimorphism with females tending to be larger than males in size.
 The females have no post-reproductive stage.
 Cetaceans in general have an interbirth interval which is the time between births of new calves.
 The mysticetes tend to have two or three years or relative to body size intervals whereas the odontocete interbirth intervals are more varied.
-Baird beaked whales have interbirth intervals similar to mysticeti to their size than they do with other odontocetes.
+Baird beaked whales have interbirth intervals which are more similar to mysticetes of their size than with other odontocetes.
 In July 2006, in the Sea of Cortez, Mexico, there was summer stranding event of 10 males of mixed age composition that was highly suggestive of male alloparental care.
 Females are slightly larger than the males and exhibit high annual ovulation and pregnancy rates.
 Males live about 30 years longer than the females with this sex ratio biased toward males it is speculated that the males provide alloparetnel care to offspring which in turn allows the females to have a shorten birth interval frequency.